plmqaz-bot/wholeren/README.md

 price of service is based on serviceType and the current school type.

-collection initialize (models,options), not (options)
+collection initialize (models,options), not (options) --DONE

-so is model
+so is model --DONE

-extending view, instance variables should not be object.
+extending view, instance variables should not be object. --DONE

 chagne one contract field, other service should also update --Sync subscribe and stuff, later